raimapo/UAVCAN-examples/README.md

 	a.
 Create in PC any txt document with any text inside <br />
 	b.
 Use UAVCAN Tool GUI -> at bottom left specify file -> launch file server -> in terminal must show SUCCESS and in bus monitor file size)
 8. Custom Data Server  <br />
 	a.
-Create folder uavcan_vendor_specific_types in C:/User/YourName and put custom_data_types.
-It's needed by UAVCAN Tool GUI to undertand new data types <br />
+Use in interactive console request(uavcan.thirdparty.custom_data_types.MyNumber, 5). it will print some info from server. <br />
 	b.
-Use in interactive console request(uavcan.thirdparty.custom_data_types.PerformLinearLeastSquaresFit, 5). it will print some info from server.
-Because we do not push PointXY so we do not recover calculations. it could be done with using second board.
+Request for additional data not implemented.
+Help is welcome. <br />
+	c.
+Data Type ID change and nested Data types are not implemented.
+Help is welcome.
+9. Custom Data Client <br />
+	a.
+Use any serial terminal to monitor if connection was succesfull <br />
+	b.
+Data response for the server additional request not implemented.
+Help is welcome. <br />
+	c.
+Needed help on how to use received data.
+At structure initialization shows "Private" sturcture. <br />
+10. Custom Data Publisher <br />
+	a.
+No response data needed in Custom Data Types <br />

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.